owehkentucky.jpg

 Five of them went in.

-All of a sudden, the same fanbase that spent most of last season frustrated while watching one-and-done top-10 picks Reed Sheppard and Rob Dillingham come off of the bench for a team that ultimately lost to Oakland in the first round of the 2024 NCAA Tournament was turning State Farm Arena in downtown Atlanta into what old-head UK fans will remember as "Catlanta," the nickname given to the place when Wildcat fans would overwhelm the city during SEC Tournaments conquered.
+All of a sudden, the same fanbase that spent most of last season frustrated while watching one-and-done top-10 picks Reed Sheppard and Rob Dillingham come off of the bench for a team that ultimately lost to Oakland in the first round of the 2024 NCAA Tournament was turning Atlanta's State Farm Arena into what old-head UK fans will remember as "Catlanta," the nickname once given to the city when Wildcat supporters would overwhelm the place during SEC Tournaments conquered.

 Final score: Kentucky 77, Duke 72.

-Just nine days, and three games, into however many years and games he'll spend as coach of his alma mater, Pope already has a signature victory over a blue blood program.
-It's a big one, the first time Kentucky has topped Duke since 2015.
-It also snapped UK's four-game losing streak in the Champions Classic.
+So, just nine days, and three games, into his first season coaching his alma mater, Pope already has a signature victory over a blue blood program.
+It's a big one that represents the first time Kentucky has topped Duke since 2015.
+It snapped UK's four-game losing streak in the Champions Classic.

 image.png